emeremikwu/Path-Finders/README.md

 A collection of algorithms using a grid-based and variable weight implementation.

+As of now, the project is still in development.
+While a majority of the functionality is written, the remaining work involves displaying everything nicely.

 This web application is written in TypeScript and uses the following libraries:

 - [heap-js](https://www.npmjs.com/package/heap-js);